masuday/Blupf90TutorialStandard/html/README.md

-The HTML file is available from the separate page.
+The HTML file is available at the separate page.

 - <https://masuday.github.io/blupf90_tutorial/index.html>